-1. Difficulty Technical Controllers (DTCs) who check the number and the declared difficulty of Elements and the order of performance of Transitions and Elements.
+1. Difficulty Technical Controllers (DTCs) who check the number, order of performance and predeclared difficulty of Elements.

 2. Synchronization Technical Controllers (STCs) who register the number and type of synchronization errors (unequal actions) observed.

 18.3.1 Elements Panel of Judges